Drugtor/Data_Wizard/README.md

 This Version includes support for multiple Filetypes / CSV encodings.
 This is not meant for in depth analysis.
 Just a quick overview of raw data so you can get an idea of the results of your experiment.

-Project has been split into multiple sub files for easier
+Project has been split into multiple sub files for easier handling

 ### Work in Progress ###